spiceai/docs/spiceaidocs/docs/components/data-connectors/abfs.md

 ### `from`

-The ABFS-compatible URI to a folder or object in one of two forms:
+Defines the ABFS-compatible URI to a folder or object:

 - `from: abfs://<container>/<path>` with the account name configured using `abfs_account` parameter, or
 - `from: abfs://<container>@<account_name>.dfs.core.windows.net/<path>`

 :::note

 A valid URI must always be specified in the `from` field, even if you are setting the account or container name using [secrets](/components/secret-stores/index.md).
-When using secrets, a dummy account/container name should be used.
+When using secrets, a dummy account/container name must be used.
 The values will be replaced at runtime with the values contained in the secrets.

 See the example [below](#using-secrets).